Signs You are Enabling A Person to Be An Addict

 Below is a list of enabling behaviors and signs that you are helping someone stay addicted.

-• Enablers have difficulty in expressing their emotions.
-Enablers often times, can start to become seemingly emotionless as they become ever concerned with expressing the wrong emotion.
-They tend not to express feelings one way or another in hope that they will not perpetuate a negative response from the addict.
+*Enablers have difficulty expressing their emotions.
+Enablers, oftentimes, can start to become seemingly emotionless as they become ever concerned with expressing the wrong emotion.
+They tend not to express feelings one way or another in the hope that they will not perpetuate a negative response from the addict.

-Addiction can become a family disease and can have long-lasting emotional, as well as physical effects, on the family, friends, and the person that has become addicted to drugs or alcohol.
+Addiction can become a family disease and can have long-lasting emotional as well as physical effects on the family, friends, and the person who has become addicted to drugs or alcohol.
 Breaking the chain of enabling can be very difficult for some, as they tend to see what they are doing is helping.
-Sometimes it takes an intervention to understand the scope of the enabling and addictive behaviors.
+Sometimes, it takes an intervention to understand the scope of the enabling and addictive behaviors.
 If you have any concerns about enabling someone, please call us now.

 1-800-513-5423